libremfg/rhize-docs/content/how-to/gql/filter.md

 For example, this query logic works as follows:
 1. Return the first 1000 records of equipment as ordered by `effectiveStart`.
-1. From these one 1000 records, return only the equipment items that are part of `parentEquipment1`.
+1. From these 1000 records, return only the equipment items that are part of `parentEquipment1`.

 Such
 ```graphql